The Athletic Director’s 2026 Technology Planning Guide

 Well-planned additions can include:

-These tools help coaches run better practices, help officials manage games more smoothly, and reduce the mental load on staff during events.
+These tools help coaches run better practices, assist officials in managing games more smoothly, and reduce the mental load on staff during events.

 Often, small additions create noticeable improvements in daily operations.